victorian-socialists/civicrm-stripe/docs/api.md

 ## StripePaymentintents

+#### `StripePaymentintents.get`
+It can be used for debugging and querying information about attempted / successful payments.

+#### `StripePaymentintents.create`
 This API is used internally for tracking and managing paymentIntents.
-It can be used for querying information about attempted / successful payments using `StripePaymentintent.get`.

 It's not advised that you use this API for anything else.

+#### `StripePaymentintents.Process`
+This API is used by the client javascript integration and by third-party frontend integrations.
+Please contact [MJW Consulting](https://mjw.pt/stripe) if you require more information or are planning to use this API.

 ## Scheduled Jobs